 Lulú’s Alley San Berillo Vecchio, 2015 — Taking a few steps from Cioccolatina’s door and swinging around the corner, one enters a short alley whose most prominent occupant is without doubt Lulú.
 Light from scooters, now and then taking a turn at

-Lulú’s Eyes San Berillo Vecchio, 2015 — The first thing anyone notices about Lulú, rightly so, are her eyes — their gaze intense and magnetic, yet fragile, avoidant, alarmed.
-While there’s a deep history authentically ciphered in them, at times
+Lulú’s Gaze San Berillo Vecchio, 2015 — The first thing anyone notices about Lulú, rightly so, are her eyes — their gaze intense and magnetic, yet fragile, avoidant, alarmed.
+While her life’s twists and turns are authentically ciphered in them,

 Lulú’s Room San Berillo Vecchio, 2015 — Proprietor of one of the classier rooms in the neighborhood, Lulu’s is considered in many ways royalty of the neighborhood — with everything that comes with it.
-More reserved, more sought after, in my esti
+More reserved towards the other girls, more

 B33A5854-2.jpg